DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

 1. In the Apigee UI, Navigate to Develop...Proxies...

-2. Select the API Proxy called OAuthAuthCodeGrant.
+2. Select the API Proxy called oauth2-ac (or similar).

 3. From the Proxy overview panel, copy the URL for your OAuth API proxy.

    ![image alt text](./media/copy-the-oauth2-ac-url.png)

-   The url should end with oauth2-ac; we use ac here to imply authorization code.
+   The url should end with oauth2-ac; we use ac here to imply authorization code, the OAuth grant type that this token-dispensing proxy supports.

 4. Click the Trace tab.
 Start a Trace session on the OAuth proxy.
 Later, you can view this session to see the message exchanges.

 5. Open a new, empty browser tab.